 Also, finding ways to earn more money will make a huge impact as well.
 Every extra dollar is another dollar that can be used to save or pay off debt.

-Here’s a list of 36 ways to save money – from big things like downsizing your car to little things like getting a cash back credit card.
+Here’s a list of 36, yes 36 ways, to save money – from big things like downsizing your car to little things like getting a cash back credit card.
 You can also check out our list of the best money-saving apps and double up on some of these ways to save money.

 Everything you can do to save more will make an impact.
 Little bits add up to large sums over time.

 1. Reduce eating out by cooking at home

 It can take some time to find easy recipes you love, but cooking at home is not only cheaper but healthier too.
 Plus, it can also be an enjoyable experience.
 It doesn’t have to be difficult or time-consuming either.
 First, consider your schedule and plan ahead.
 Take a look at the days of the week when you are busiest and plan meals for those days.

 Make a grocery list and try to stick to it when at the store.
 This will help you save time and money by avoiding impulse purchases.

 In addition, make sure that you have your pantry stocked with staple items or ingredients to prepare quick meals.
 This way, if you’re in a rush or don’t have time to go grocery shopping, you can still create a nutritious meal.
 Try looking for recipes that use similar ingredients so you don’t waste food or money.
 And if you’re feeling adventurous, challenge yourself to try new recipes and experiment with different flavors.